Large dimensional analysis of general margin based classification methods: Introduction

+Note that most of the results in aforementioned literature are rigorous under Gaussian assumption.
+The rigorous analysis methods include convex random geometry \citep{candes2020phase}, random matrix theorem \citep{dobriban2018high}, message-passing algorithms \citep{bayati2011lasso,berthier2020state,loureiro2021capturing,loureiro2021learning}, convex Gaussian min-max theorem \citep{montanari2019generalization,mignacco2020role,dengmodel}, and interpolation techniques \citep{Barbier5451}.
+The present work focuses on mixture of two component under spiked covariance setting without Gaussian assumption.
+While it remains an open problem to derive a rigorous proof for our results, we shall use simulation on moderate system sizes to provide numerical support that the theoretical formula is indeed exact in the high-dimensional limit.

 The rest of this paper is organized as follows: In Section \ref{method}, we state the general framework for formulating the margin based classification methods.
 In Section \ref{perf}, the asymptotic results of the margin-based classifiers in the joint limit of large $p$ and $n$ for spiked population model are presented.
-In Section \ref{est}, we provide a method for estimating data parameters used in deriving the asymptotic results.
+Based on these asymptotic results, we study the separability phase transition in Section \ref{phase}.
+A method for estimating data parameters used in deriving the asymptotic results is provided in \ref{est}.
 In Section \ref{numeric}, we present numerical studies by comparing the theoretical results to Monte Carlo simulations on finite-size systems for several commonly used classification methods.
 An application of the proposed method to the breast cancer dataset is presented in Section \ref{real}.
 The last section is devoted to the conclusion.